kmarusek/Bevi/wp-content/plugins/wp-user-avatar/readme.txt

 ProfilePress is the Ecommerce platform of your dreams.
 It delivers a complete Ecommerce experience with everything needed for selling online.

-If you're looking to build a business out of your membership site by creating paid memberships, there's no better way than to use ProfilePress which provide the ultimate member experience and will help you start and profit from your WordPress membership sites.
+If you're looking to build a business out of your membership site by creating paid memberships, there's no better way than to use ProfilePress membership plugin which provide the ultimate member experience and will help you start and profit from your WordPress membership sites.

 = What's Next =